jdennis9/ratmp/README.md

 cmake --install . --config Release
 ```

-Everything will be ready in the Release folder.
+All binaries will be ready in the Release folder.
+Copy data from the data directory into the folder where the binaries were installed.